 728.25 modify as follows:

-For Data frames of subtype Null (no data), CF-Ack (no data), CF-Poll (no data), and CF-Ack +CF-Poll (no data) and for the corresponding QoS data frame subtypes, the Frame Body field is null (i.e., has a length of 0octets); these subtypes are used for MAC control purposes.
-For Data frames of subtypes Data, Data +CFAck,Data +CF-Poll, and Data +CF-Ack +CF-Poll, the Frame Body field contains all of, or a fragment of, an MSDU after any encapsulation for security.
+For Data frames of subtype Null (no data), QoS Null (no data), QoS CF-Ack (no data), QoS CF-Poll (no data), and QoS CF-Ack +CF-Poll (no data), the Frame Body field is null (i.e., has a length of 0octets); these subtypes are used for MAC control purposes.
 For Data frames of subtypes QoS Data, QoS Data +CF-Ack, QoS Data +CF-Poll, and QoS Data +CF-Ack +CF-Poll, the Frame Body field contains an MSDU (or fragment thereof) or A-MSDU after any encapsulation for security.
 For Data frames of subtype QoS Data that are transmitted by a mesh STA, the Frame Body field also contains a Mesh Control field, as described in 9.2.4.7.3 (Mesh Control field).

 728.24-35 modify as follows:

-For Data frames of subtype Null (no data), CF-Ack (no data), CF-Poll (no data), and CF-Ack +CF-Poll (no data) and for the corresponding QoS data frame subtypes, the Frame Body field is null (i.e., has a length of 0 octets); these subtypes are used for MAC control purposes.
-For Data frames of subtypes Data, Data +CF-Ack, Data +CF-Poll, and Data +CF-Ack +CF-Poll, the Frame Body field contains all of, or a fragment of, an MSDU after any encapsulation for security.
+For Data frames of subtype Null (no data), QoS Null (no data), QoS CF-Poll (no data), and QoS CF-Ack +CF-Poll (no data), the Frame Body field is null (i.e., has a length of 0 octets); these subtypes are used for MAC control purposes.
+For Data frames of subtype Data, the Frame Body field contains all of, or a fragment of, an MSDU after any encapsulation for security.
 For Data frames of subtypes QoS Data, QoS Data +CF-Ack, QoS Data +CF-Poll, and QoS Data +CF-Ack +CF-Poll, the Frame Body field contains an MSDU (or fragment thereof) or A-MSDU after any encapsulation for security.
 For Data frames of subtype QoS Data that are transmitted by a mesh STA, the Frame Body field also contains a Mesh Control field, as described in 9.2.4.7.3 (Mesh Control field).

 728.48 delete “Within all Data frames sent by STAs during the CFP under PCF, the Duration field is set to 32 768.”